CorrelAid/c2-eda-statistics-methodological-analysis/README.md

 The hackathon team decided to make this open question more concrete by initially looking at three difference questions.
 * Exploratory Data Analysis vs Confirmatory Data Analysis
+* Dimensionality Reduction, also an example of EDA
-* Population and Bias
+* Population and Bias, typically used in CDA.
-* Dimensionality Reduction

 ## Repo Navigation

 As the codebase on this repo develops, a guide to where to find things can be added here where necessary.
+* DASHboard.
+This folder contains the code for running a presentation made in Dash.
+The relevant Python packages for this are saved in a requirements file as usual.

 ## Other Resources

 For this challenge, a number of resources were made available and used.
 For further development work, it would be worth checking in with the project sponsor to get access to the following.
-* Shared folder on Google Drive
+* __Shared folder on Google Drive__: this is where we actually did most of the work
 * Dedicated Slack channel on the CorrelAid workspace
 * Notion pages with details of this channel
 * Access keys to sample data